Edutor/editor-core/README.md

 # edutor-core
-Core module of the Edutor platform
+Core module of the Edutor platform the new awesome autocorrection platform for Cphbusiness